WATCH: Walnut Hills graduate serving on historic naval ship surprises family

 When she was first asked to apply, she wasn’t quite sure what the USS Constitution was or its rich history.
 However, she has since become enthralled with its past and continues to study everything she can to best serve visitors when the ship reopens to the public.

 Her assignment on the USS Constitution will last for two years before she goes on to additional training for her main job in the Navy as a Master at Arms.
-There, she will will help provide safety and security on Naval installations and ships, according to the Navy’s website.
+There, she will help provide safety and security on Naval installations and ships, according to the Navy’s website.

 As for a 20-year career in the Navy, Jordan hasn’t made that big of a decision just yet.
 But, she does have her eye on the future as a history teacher or a lawyer.